AstreaTSS/RealmsPlayerlistBot/README.md

 Unless otherwise stated, all files in this repository are licensed under the GNU Affero General Public License v3.0.
 A copy of the license is available in the [LICENSE](LICENSE) file.

-The Realms Playerlist Bot is not an official Minecraft product, and is not approved by or associated with Mojang or Microsoft.
+The Realms Playerlist Bot is not an official Minecraft product and is not approved by or associated with Mojang or Microsoft.